 Article 12 1.
-The final examination for the Master's Course and the Doctoral Course will be held for those who have submitted a graduate thesis having obtained the required credits and the required research guidance.
+The final examination for the Master's Course and the Doctoral Course will be held for those who have submitted a Master's/Doctoral thesis having obtained the required credits and the required research guidance.

-2. The final examination will be done in each department, focused on the graduate thesis, and be either written or oral.
+2. The final examination will be done in each department, focused on the Master's/Doctoral thesis, and be either written or oral.